 The firm’s Diversity Committee (1) advises the firm on issues that affect law firm diversity, (2) assists in revising, implementing, and administering the firm’s Diversity Action Plan, (3) apprises the firm of developments and accomplishments in the area of diversity, and (4) promotes diversity and inclusion and helps keep these issues ‘top of mind’ for the firm.
-The current co-chairs of the Diversity Committee are Demetrius O. Holloway and Alexandra MacKay.
+The current chair of the Diversity Committee is Demetrius O. Holloway.

 The firm’s Diversity Action Plan promotes diversity through five strategies:

 - Firm-wide commitment.
 Includes top-down support and ongoing education.

 - Entry-level recruitment.
 Focuses on ensuring that entering attorney classes are diverse.

 - Lateral recruitment.
 Includes a lateral hiring strategy designed to build a "critical mass" across all experience levels of the firm.